Female Psychiatrist Near Me: Discover Women's Holistic Mental Health Care

 • Therapy, such as cognitive-behavioral therapy (CBT) or interpersonal therapy, which can help women develop coping strategies, manage stress, and improve interpersonal relationships

-• Lifestyle changes, such as regular exercise, a balanced and nutrient-rich diet, and stress-reduction techniques, which can help improve mood and overall well-being
+• Lifestyle changes, such as regular exercise, a balanced and nutrient-rich whole foods diet, and stress-reduction techniques, which can help improve mood and overall well-being

 • Holistic approaches, such as acupuncture or herbal remedies (e.g., black cohosh, St. John's Wort), which may provide complementary support in managing perimenopausal symptoms